 Langelier is a station on the Green Line of the Montreal Metro.

-It was named in honor of Langelier Boulevard, which was named in honor of politician Sir François Langelier.
+It was named in honour of Langelier Boulevard, which was named in honour of politician Sir François Langelier.

 The mezzanine is in the form of an arch, which reminds us of most Washington, D.C. metro stations.
 When you add the lights on the ceiling, it adds an element of design unique to this station.
 It is situated at a level relatively close to the tracks so you quickly feel the ambiance of the subway.

 The stairs leading to the side platforms are beautifully designed, and a stainless steel ramp, visible from the platform, matches the stainless steel that is present all around the platforms, most notably the circular cut-outs sculptural grilles made by Charles Daudelin.

 There are a few points of interest around the station.
 The mall Centre Domaine may be the most famous place near it.